 A little fruit – I like strawberries or raspberries.
 A little shake of powdered sugar.
 And that’s it!

-This is a chocolate cake which can speak for itself.
+This is a dessert which can speak for itself.

 As for you?
 You’ll be reduced to little sounds of happiness as you eat every last morsel.

-Now that I’ve convinced you to make the cake, while the cake isn’t difficult, you will need a few tools!
+Now that I’ve convinced you to make this, while the dessert isn’t difficult, you will need a few tools!